-Major Dick Winters, the World War Two vet made famous by the book and miniseries Band of Brothers, would have been 101 today.
+Major Dick Winters, the World War Two vet made famous by the book and miniseries Band of Brothers, would have been 101 on January, 21, 2019.

 Although Major Winters is most commonly linked to Lancaster and Dauphin Counties, he had significant ties to Lebanon County as well.